TopBiketoursPortugal/TopBikeToursPortugal/content/tours/historical-alentejo-rural-trails.md

       lng: "1"
   - day: "2"
     title: "Day 2: Meada – Castelo de Vide: 17 km"
-    description: "The walk  of today is a little about our megalithic times.
+    description: "Today’s walk is a little about megalithic times.
 In a few miles you will face with the biggest Menhir in the entire Iberian Peninsula.
-The all route today is to discover megalithic sites, especially when you enter in the Coureleiros Megalithic Park.
+The route today serves the purpose of discovering megalithic sites, especially when you enter in the Coureleiros Megalithic Park.
 The day will finish in Castelo de Vide Hotel: Casa Amarela"
     location: